sheffler/security_guidelines/README.md

 **Controls:**

 - Conduct security awareness training on prompt engineering and AI ethics.
+Emphasize the risks of embedding secrets in prompts or logs.
 - Run regular red-team exercises beyond CI.
+Include social engineering, prompt leakage, and misuse of AI agents.
-- Enforce code reviews for AI components.
+- Enforce peer reviews for all AI-related code, especially prompts and model configurations.
+Catch hardcoded secrets, insecure logic, and unvalidated inputs early.
 - Implement insider threat monitoring with behavioral analytics.
+Use User and Entity Behavior Analytics (UEBA) to detect anomalies.
+Monitor for unusual access patterns, prompt modifications, or data exfiltration.
 - Embed secure-prompt-training completion KPI (≥ 95 % staff).

 ---